 16. Do you wanna build a snowman?

-The kids top family ski holiday hack?
+The kids number one on their list of family ski holiday hacks?
 Pack an extra scarf and a carrot so the kids can build an epic snowman or two.
 A feather boa is a nice touch if you want yours to go as glam as we do.